-When it comes to mergers and acquisitions, the incoming IP from the entity being acquired (or merged with) holds a vital importance.
+When it comes to mergers and acquisitions, the incoming IP from the entity being acquired (or merged with) holds vital importance.
 The concerned authority, in most cases a patent counsel, has to assess the patent portfolio to find its strategic value to the business of his company.

 For assessing the strategic importance of an incoming patent portfolio, it has to be mapped with existing product lines or with the technological areas where a company wants to enter in the future.
 Another checkbox needs to be ticked is that the incoming portfolio can avoid a potential lawsuit or can keep trolls at bay.

-Simply put, a patent counsel buying/licensing patent portfolio has to figure out if the company is going to deal with a high maintenance white elephant or a golden egg laying goose.
+Simply put, a patent counsel buying/licensing patent portfolio has to figure out if the company is going to deal with a high maintenance white elephant or a golden egg-laying goose.
 An answer to this question decides whether a company wins or loses in the game of M&A of IP assets.

 How a patent counsel make a go or no-go decision on M&A of a patent portfolio?

-What adds to woes of a patent counsel in such scenario is the fact that almost every patent portfolio grows organically over a period of time.
+What adds to woes of a patent counsel in such a scenario is the fact that almost every patent portfolio grows organically over a period of time.
 It is rare to find an incoming portfolio organized and navigable– where patents are segregated by business units, product lines, technology features, advantages, etc. – making it easier for him to assess the worth and overlap of the incoming IP assets.

-Forget the incoming IP portfolio, often times one’s own patent portfolio becomes a maze of scattered IP assets which is assessed from a strategic point of view when looked in entirety.
+Forget the incoming IP portfolio, oftentimes one’s own patent portfolio becomes a maze of scattered IP assets which is assessed from a strategic point of view when looked in entirety.

 Coming to the part, how in such a case, an IP Counsel can find strategic intelligence on an incoming patent portfolio to arrive at decision.
 An IP Counsels generally have two options in this case: